Bigscreen Beyond#

 graph TB E[Bigscreen Beyond 2e]-->F F[Bigscreen Bigeye]-->B E-->M[Monado] M-->X[xrizer] X-->D B[Baballonia.Desktop/bsb2e_linux] --> C[VRCFT.Avalonia] --> D[VRChat/etc.] subgraph Linux Native B C E F M X end subgraph Proton/Wine D end

-You’ll have better luck currently with the bsb2e_linux fork of Baballonia; It uses libuvc to get around the v4l issues we have with the Bigeye cameras.
+You’ll have better luck currently with the bsb2e_linux fork of Baballonia and its README.
+It uses libuvc to get around the v4l issues we have with the Bigeye cameras.

 Baballonia.Desktop can be given the Bigscreen Bigeye (video0) endpoints for each camera if you’re using the bsb2e_linux fork.
 You’ll need to adjust cropping and brightness for the cameras as necessary, but it should allow you to easily select the whole left/right areas automatically for the Bigeye in particular.